frootlab/frootlab.github.io/_projects/vivid.md

   intelligence" %}

 The Vivid Code framework implements a new programming paradigm, that shapes it's
-design: **Cloud-Assisted Meta programming**.
+design: **cloud-assisted meta programming**.
 The rough idea behind this paradigm is to replace frequently used code elements by best practices, that are hosted within a federated cloud.
 Whereas the development and advance of these code elements is subject to collaborative achievements, their evaluation is automatically performed by using machine intelligence.
 This provides significant advantages, in particular for data science:

-* The dynamic replacement of code elements by **Currently Best Fitting** algorithms automatically keeps projects state-of-the-art while reducing their TCO
+* The dynamic replacement of code elements by **currently best fitting** algorithms automatically keeps projects state-of-the-art while reducing their TCO
 * The separation of program flow and algorithms allows them to be developed and